zaiisao/Documentation/en/Agora Platform/aa_call_search.md

 ![](https://web-cdn.agora.io/docs-files/1568013405385)

-The user list shows the information of the users in the call, such as the [username](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameusernameausername), the location, when the user joins/leaves the channel and the actual time in the channel (In-call Periods).
+The user list shows the information of the users in the call, such as the [user ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameusernameausername), the location, when the user joins/leaves the channel and the actual time in the channel (In-call Periods).

 The **View QoE** toggle switch turns on/off displaying the QoE diagram for each user.